fbpx

 It might be that we re-crawl it every day, it might be that we re-crawl it every week or every month.
 So it’s not that the changes that you make with the titles would affect how quickly we re-crawl.”

-Another thing to remember is that Google rewrites 61 percent of page titles.
+It’s important to remember that Google takes the liberty of rewriting approximately 61 percent of page titles.

-Even if you change your titles daily and Google re-crawls your pages daily, there’s no guarantee that Google will display the page title you’ve provided.
+So, even if you update your titles daily and Google re-crawls your pages daily, there needs to be assurance that Google will consistently display your chosen page title.